sl4876/2022-Spring-Applied-Data-/README.md

 I collected the related data from https://www.marketwatch.com/

 This project, I hope, will be meaningful and somewhat informative for those who invest in the cryptomarkets in a way that they can refer to my clustering results so they can diversify their portfolios by investing in coins from different clusters.

+"Final_Project_sl4876.Rmd" is the final code.